 One of the main appeals of barndominium floor plans with loft is the sense of openness it creates in the home.
 In order to accommodate a loft, most barndos will have high ceilings that naturally draw the eye upward.
 This is a great way to visually expand your square footage and make the space seem so much larger than it really is.

-This kind of layout can also provide you with the opportunity to let a lot of natural light into your home.
+This kind of layout can also allow you to let a lot of natural light into your home.
 With that kind of space, you can install some tall floor-to-ceiling windows that will let you take full advantage of a gorgeous view you may have, while also letting rooms glow with lots of sunlight.

 Con: Higher Utilities